National Grid Foundation - Teaching Green Institute Grant Program (TGI)

 Grant and Institute Background

-Molloy College from the National Grid Foundation to continue an innovative institute that was founded in 2011: The Molloy College: National Grid Foundation Teaching Green Institute (TGI).
+Molloy College and the National Grid Foundation continue an innovative institute that was founded in 2011: The Molloy College: National Grid Foundation Teaching Green Institute (TGI).
 TGI is designed to train middle school and high school teachers in environmental issues and to provide suggestions on incorporating environmentally focused curricula into their classrooms.

 Molloy College, already well-known for its expertise in teacher training, will tap its Sustainability Institute staff to act as guest lecturers to supplement education and science professors for TGI.
 The instructors will focus on such topics as global warming and its local challenges, clean energy solutions on Long Island and reducing toxins in your daily environment.

 As was done in previous years, two Institutes will be offered: one for middle school teachers and one for high school teachers.
 The Institutes will be offered Monday-Thursday, from 8:00 a.m. - 4:00 p.m. each day at Molloy's Suffolk Center campus in East Farmingdale.
 The Institutes may be taken as a 3 credit graduate course or on a non-credit basis.
 The institutes offered in 2016 will cover new topics not covered in the 2015 institutes.

 45 scholarships ranging from full scholarships to partial scholarships will be awarded.
 Special consideration will be given to teachers from underserved communities, from schools/districts in need of improvement or from low-moderate income communities.
 The program is open to public and private school teachers on Long Island, Brooklyn, Staten Island and parts of Queens as well as some upstate communities served by National Grid.